 Three Rabbits is inspired by Japanese tales of the rabbit one can see in the face of the moon.
 Three rabbits (the oodaiko players) chase each other and dance as they pound mochi (the oodaiko).

 TobihiJoe Kimura and Hiroshi Tanaka

 Tobihi means "leaping fire."
 It was composed as a fast, fiery wrapper around powerful solos for two players on the oodaiko, or large taiko.
 Note how the fire of this piece leaps from one side of the drum to the other.

 Tsurugi no MaiRobin Yang

 Tsurugi No Mai depicts a dance or duel between swordsmen.
-Robin Yang drew her inspiration from her brief exploration of Wu Shu and daydreams conjured from the occasional martial arts film.
+Former member Robin Yang drew her inspiration from her brief exploration of Wu Shu and daydreams conjured from the occasional martial arts film.

 This is a bayashi or folk-style song.
 It was taught to us by Keiji Uesugi of Yoki Daiko at a collegiate taiko invitational.
 This is a piece written mostly for fue, the Japanese flute, although it also has kakegoe and other fun elements.
 Listen for this from the dashi at the annual Japanese Festival at the Missouri Botanical Garden.

 A fun and popular piece, Zoku means "group or gathering" in Japanese.
 We learned our version from Kaiju-Daiko in Chicago, who learned it from Kodo during a workshop.